eFinder

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to support claims about current movement patterns.
+No evidence found in Wikipedia, web search, or cross-references to confirm modern habitat navigation patterns.

 help